bagustris/speech-recognition-course/M2_Speech_Signal_Processing/readme.md

 This program will use the code you write in the FrontEnd class to compute feature extraction for all the files in the LibriSpeech corpus.
 You need to call this program 3 times, once each for train, dev, and test sets.

 When the training set features are computed (`–set train`) the code will also generate the global mean and precision (inverse standard deviation) of the features in the training set.
-These quantities will be stored in two ASCII files in the am direction for use by CNTK during acoustic model training in the next module.
+These quantities will be stored in two ASCII files in the `am` directory during acoustic model training in the next module.

 Here are the outputs you should get from plotting: